jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 > If you encounter issues loading the video upon first use (which defaults to using Apple's server), the issue may likely be due to the browser not trusting Apple's certificate.
 The solution is to open any Apple screen saver video link in your browser, such as [this one](https://sylvan.apple.com/Videos/AK_A004_C012_SDR_20191217_SDR_2K_AVC.mov), and then forcibly trust the certificate to gain access.
 >
 >After doing so, you should be able to use this extension normally.
+>
+>You can also solve this problem by install [Apple's Root Certificates](https://www.apple.com/certificateauthority/) and turst them in your system.

 If you want to enjoy higher quality, faster-loading 4K videos, and you are using macOS, you can follow the steps that come next.